 - Bake at 375°F for 8-11 minutes

-I live at high altitude so I need to make the necessary adjustments (see the notes above if you need them too!)
-Also, I typically make somewhat small cookies but you can make them bigger if you like, just make sure to change the cooking time accordingly.
+I typically make somewhat small cookies but you can make them bigger if you like, just make sure to change the cooking bake them a little accordingly.

 What is your favorite cookie?
 Have you ever tried freezing the dough?
 I’d love to know!